zar-moethu/NZ-Ecommerce-Excel-Dashboard/README.md

 📂 Project Files
 The complete project—including the final Excel dashboard, the framework for creating PivotTables and PivotCharts, KPI metric calculations, and the cleaned data source—can be found in this repository.

-Final Dashboard: The interactive Excel file (.xlsx) is located in the Dashboard-File/ folder.
+Final Dashboard: The interactive Excel file (Dashboard & Dataset.xlsx) is located in the Dashboard-File/ folder.